JMuckian94/MSP3-LyfeHax/README.md

 - Design a front end for a data-driven web application that meets accessibility guidelines, follows the principles of UX design, meets its given purpose and provides a set of user interactions
 - Implement custom HTML and CSS code to create a responsive full-stack application consisting of one or more HTML pages with relevant responses to user actions and a set of data manipulation functions
 - Build a non-relational database-backed Flask web application that allows users to store and manipulate data records about a particular domain
-- Design a database structure that is relevant for your domain, consisting of a minimum of one collection
+- Design a database structure that is relevant for my domain, consisting of a minimum of one collection
 - Design and implement manual test procedures to assess functionality, usability, responsiveness and data management within the Full Stack web application
 - Write Python code that is consistent in style and conforms to the PEP8 style guide (or another explicitly mentioned style guide, such as Google's) and validated HTML and CSS code
-- Include sufficient custom Python logic to to demonstrate your proficiency in the language
+- Include sufficient custom Python logic to to demonstrate my proficiency in the language
-- Include functions with compound statements such as if conditions and/or loops in your Python code
+- Include functions with compound statements such as if conditions and/or loops in my Python code
 - Write code that meets minimum standards for readability (comments, indentation, consistent and meaningful naming conventions)
 - Name files consistently and descriptively, without spaces or capitalisation to allow for cross-platform compatibility
 - Create functionality for users to create, locate, display, edit and delete records